Tuesday, June 12, 2012

 The Crush

-Think not and say,
+Think not and say:

-Who are we before?
+Who were we before?

-Assuming life with many pretensions
+Assuming life with many pretensions—

-This loneliness and longing kill slowly
+this loneliness and longing kill slowly.

-Going along, this assumed decorum
+Going along with this assumed decorum,

-Got fed up of these restraints of life
+fed up with these restraints of life.

-Let’s do away
+Let's do away.

-Live and like.
+Live, and like.

 The other day, friends told

-a the same, same story;
+the same, same story:

-To be what you are not
+"To be what you are not—

-As faltering, is this life?
+as faltering, is this life?"

-And walk a triumphant walks
+walk triumphant walks.

-Live and have
+Live and have,

-And have and live.
+and have and live.

-I told them, I’ve a crush on someone
+I told them: I've a crush on someone,

-And as a natural tendency
+and as a natural tendency,

-Shower the unnatural feelings.
+shower unnatural feelings.

-They told me, think not and act more
+They told me: think not, act more.

 Was the help not in their hands?

 Yes.
-I think more and act less
+I think more and act less.

-All is false in love
+All is false in love—

-For there is nothing wrong with loving
+for there is nothing wrong with loving.

-This freak makes me weak
+This freak makes me weak.

-And I’m afraid I’ll crash my life myself
+I'm afraid I'll crash my own life,

-The quick and deep.
+the quick and deep.

-For the life is the same series
+life is the same series.

-Act away from the trivial-trifles matter
+Act away from trivial-trifling matter,

-And keep us going
+keep us going

-With sparks.
+with sparks.

 Everyone will have a crush on someone, and it’s certain to human feelings; to love and appreciate someone.
 The poem asks the lover to get away with the decorum or institutions of what is called identity, live unbounded from the societies, and do whatever a mind says.
 Sounds like Andrew Marvell’s poem, "To His Coy Mistress," to "seize the day" - to make the most of today and not put off action until tomorrow.